roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 ![eosimias](/assets/eosimias.jpg)

+Eosimias was an early monkey small enough to fit in your hand!

 ### The Neogene Period: First hominins (23-2.58 MYA)
 During the Neogene, pretty much all the animal groups we’re currently familiar with evolved to their modern forms.
 South America, which had been an island for a long time, collided with North America, forming the Isthmus of Panama and setting off the **Great American Biotic Interchange** (known to its friends as GABI), where animals crossed from North to South America and vice versa and many of the South American groups went extinct.
 The formation of Panama also prevented water from flowing between the Atlantic and Pacific oceans, which contributed to overall global cooling and helped to trigger the Ice Ages.